afutofu/go-api-starter/README.md

 # Go API Starter

-Starter implementation of authentication and todo RESTful APIs with OpenAPI (Swagger) documentation in Go.
+Starter implementation of todo and auth REST APIs with OpenAPI (Swagger) documentation in Go.

 Access other branches to find more modular implementations of authentication and todo APIs: